lopentu/crm/README.md

-# IOL Reasoning Model Website
+# Cultural Reasoning Model Website

-This is a website for 2025 IOL AI Reasoning Model.
+This is a website for 2025 Cultural AI Reasoning Model.

 ## Deploy